 Psittacosis is an occupational health hazard for many people whose work brings them into contact with birds.
 These include:

-Preventive measures include feeding birds properly, avoiding overcrowding, and adequate ventilation systems including the use of high-efficiency particulate air (HEPA) filters to reduce the spread of contaminated air.
+Preventive measures include feeding birds properly (clean food and water bowls daily), avoiding overcrowding, and adequate ventilation systems, including the use of high-efficiency particulate air (HEPA) filters to reduce the spread of contaminated air.
 It is important to clean cages daily.
 Do not stack cages.
 Position cages to prevent the transfer of feces, food, feathers, and other material from cage to cage.
-Clean cages are also important.

-To control the infection in pet birds and domestic poultry, it is necessary to add the antibiotic (e.g., chlortetracycline) to their feed.
-However, the owner or person in charge should contact a veterinarian for any treatment and subsequent testing that may be required.
+To control the infection in pet birds and domestic poultry, isolate infected birds.
+Contact a veterinarian for any treatment and testing that may be required.
 In most jurisdictions, all diagnosed cases must be reported to local public health authorities.
-Early diagnosis and reporting can help identify sources of infection and control further spread of psittacosis.
+Early diagnosis and reporting can help identify sources of infection and control the further spread of psittacosis.

 Educate workers who are at risk on how the disease can transfer from infected birds to people.
-Ask those individuals who think they may be ill to see a medical professional and inform the healthcare provider about their bird contact.
-Workers should know the risk of routinely mixing antibiotics into animal feed.
-In such situations, the concern is that antibiotic-resistant bacteria might develop in workers who contact the animals or their feed.
-This resistance makes the traditional diseases more difficult to treat and control.
+Ask those individuals who think they may be ill to inform their healthcare provider about their bird contact.